Comparison principles for stochastic Volterra equations: Non-negativity preserving case

 Hence $\widetilde{b}_1 \leq \widetilde{b}_2$ and \eqref{eq:lip} still holds with the same $C$, while the linear growth constant becomes $|\widetilde{b}_1(t,x)| + |\widetilde{b}_2(t,x)| \leq \widetilde{C}(t)(1+|x|)$ with $\widetilde{C}(t) = C + |h_1(t)|+|h_2(t)|$, so that $\widetilde{C} \in L_{\loc}^2(\R_+)$.
 The proof is divided into three steps.

 \emph{Step 1:} We introduce a similar splitting method to Alfonsi \cite{alfonsi2023}, but now applied for non-constant possibly singular at zero $g$ and time-dependent coefficients.
-Suppose first that $K$ is continuous with $K(0_+)>0$.
+Suppose first that $K$ is nonnegative, nonincreasing and continuous on $\R_+$ with $K(0_+)>0$.
 Let $T>0$, $N\in\N$ be fixed and $t_k= kT/N,$ $k\in\{0,1,\dots,N\},$ be an equidistant grid of $[0,T]$ with step size $T/N.$ Recursively, we define the process $(\widehat{X}^i_t)_{t\in (0,T]}$ by setting

 where $(\xi^{i,k}_t)_{t\in[t_{k-1},t_k)}$, $k\in\{1,\dots,N\},$ denotes the strong solution of the auxiliary SDE

 Under the given conditions, it follows from Proposition \ref{prop_approx_sing_g} that

 Thus it suffices to prove that $\widehat{X}_t^1 \leq \widehat{X}_t^2$ a.s. for $t\in(0,T]$.